-An Italian red wine grape variety thought to derive its name from the Italian word nebbia which means ‘fog’, Nebbiolo produces lightly-coloured red wines which can be highly tannic with scents of tar and roses.
-Mature wines develop scents and flavours including violets, tar, wild herbs, cherries, raspberries, truffles, tobacco and prunes.
-Nebbiolo wines can require years of aging to balance the tannins with other characteristics.
+An Italian red wine grape variety thought to derive its name from the Italian word nebbia, which means ‘fog’, Nebbiolo produces lightly-coloured red wines which can be highly tannic with scents of tar and roses.
+Mature wines develop aromas and flavours, including violets, tar, wild herbs, cherries, raspberries, truffles, tobacco and prunes.
+Nebbiolo wines can require years of ageing to balance the tannins with other characteristics.

-South Africa’s signature red wine grape variety, Pinotage was bred there in 1925 as a cross between Pinot Noir and Cinsaut (known as ‘Hermitage’ in South Africa at that time, hence the name).
-It typically produces deep red varietal wines with smoky, bramble and earthy flavours, sometimes with notes of bananas and tropical fruit.
+South Africa’s signature red wine grape variety, Pinotage, was bred there in 1925 as a cross between Pinot Noir and Cinsaut (known as ‘Hermitage’ in South Africa at that time, hence the name).
+It typically produces deep red varietal wines with smoky, bramble and earthy flavours, sometimes with banana and tropical fruit notes.
 Pinotage is often blended, made into fortified wine and even red sparkling wine.

-Pinot Noir grapes are grown around the world in cooler climates, particularly in the Burgundy region of France.
-Pinot Noir is also used to make the Italian wine Franciacorta, despite being a difficult variety to cultivate and transform into wine.
+Pinot Noir grapes are grown worldwide in cooler climates, particularly in the Burgundy region of France.
+Pinot Noir is also used to make the Italian wine Franciacorta, despite being challenging to cultivate and transform into wine.
 When young, wines made from pinot noir tend to have red fruit aromas of cherries, raspberries and strawberries.
-As the wine ages, pinot has the potential to develop more vegetal and ‘barnyard’ aromas that can contribute to its complexity.
+As the wine ages, pinot can develop more vegetal and ‘barnyard’ aromas that can contribute to its complexity.

 A white grape variety originating from the Rhine region of Germany, Riesling is an aromatic grape variety displaying flowery aromas and high acidity.
 It is used to make dry, semi-sweet, sweet, and sparkling white wines that are usually varietally pure and seldom oaked.

-Tempranillo is an early ripening black grape variety that tends to thrive in chalky vineyard soils such as those of the Ribera del Duero region of Spain.
-Its relatively neutral profile sees it often blended with other varieties such as Grenache and Carignan (known in Rioja as Mazuelo), or aged for extended periods in oak where the wine easily takes on the flavour of the barrel.
+Tempranillo is an early ripening black grape variety that thrives in chalky vineyard soils such as those of the Ribera del Duero region of Spain.
+Its relatively neutral profile sees it often blended with other varieties such as Grenache and Carignan (known in Rioja as Mazuelo) or aged for extended periods in oak where the wine quickly takes on the flavour of the barrel.
 In Portugal, where the grape is known as Tinto Roriz and Aragonez, it is blended with others to produce Port wine.

-Like Chardonnay, this white wine grape variety has the potential to produce full-bodied wines with a lush, soft character.
+Like Chardonnay, this white wine grape variety can produce full-bodied wines with a lush, soft character.
 In contrast to Chardonnay, the Viognier varietal has more natural aromatics that include notes of peach, pears, violets and minerality.